Commercial model

 Payload Capacity

-3kg (arm fully extended)A payload capacity of 3kg (arm fully extended) determines what the robot can carry or manipulate.
+3 kg arm payload (without end-effector)A payload capacity of 3 kg arm payload (without end-effector) determines what the robot can carry or manipulate.
 This is a critical spec for practical applications where the robot needs to handle physical objects.

 AI Platform